dr-kd/orac_demo_patch/README.md

 * You need to know something about how puredata works.
 * You need to know what json is.
 * You need to understand files and folders, how to use a text editor and how to use VNC.
-* My own workflow is very terminal heavy on using the terminal.
+* My own workflow is very heavy on using the terminal.
 I'm going to assume you know what that means and how relates to your own preferred workflow.
 I use the terminal by ssh but you can use it in VNC too.
 In fact you can use the organelle as a desktop environment.

 ## Startup

 * Connect your organelle to wifi and start VNC.
 Start your VNC client and connect on your computer.
-*Keep VNC running for this whole tutorial
+* Keep VNC running for this whole tutorial

 ## Basic mostly minimal orac patch